 For the more nuanced answer, please read it on.
 There have been several surveys of AI scientists asking about when such developments will take place.

 In 2009, 21 AI experts participating in AGI-09 conference were surveyed.
 Experts believe AGI will occur around 2050, and plausibly sooner.
+You can see above their estimates regarding specific AI achievements: passing the Turing test, passing third grade, accomplishing Nobel worthy scientific breakthroughs and achieving superhuman intelligence.

 In 2017 May, 352 AI experts who published at the 2015 NIPS and ICML conferences were surveyed.
 Based on survey results, experts estimate that there’s a 50% chance that AGI will occur until 2060.
 However, there’s significant difference of opinion based on geography: Asian respondents expect AGI in 30 years, whereas North Americans expect it in 74 years.
 Some significant job functions that are expected to be automated until 2030 are: Call center reps, truck driving, retail sales.